7 types of in-store messaging ... and how they influence shopper behaviour?

 As the consumer pushes his shopping cart through a shop, he searches for relevant and readily available information to decide which departments to visit, which products to research and purchase.
 Meanwhile, an overwhelming number of messages are trying to trigger his over-stimulated brain.

 Shopper marketing recognizes that the shopper is an audience.
 It aspires to attract his precious attention (and motivation).
-In this article we look at 7 types of instore messaging that the shopper come across before actually deciding to purchase.
-Because the majority of decisions are influenced by emotions, the most effective instore messaging appeal to the heart.
+In this article we look at 7 types of instore messaging that the shopper comes across before actually deciding to purchase.
+Because the majority of his or her decisions are influenced by emotions, the most effective instore messaging appeal to the heart.

 Chain stores typically have central operations departments dedicated to testing and rolling out messaging strategies.
 For small or independent retailers, messaging initiatives and execution are typically the responsibility of the store owner or manager.

 We are a team of point-of-purchase strategists, designers and production specialists.
 With over 20 years in retail marketing, we combine imagination and technical know-how to tackle our clients' point-of-purchase challenges with multi-material POP solutions, display and merchandising materials for brands and retail, 100% custom made.

 The shopper is often in a hurry looking for specific products.
 The vast majority of his shopping journey is spent to walking and navigation.
 Given the large number of products in a shop, it can be difficult for the shopper to find the products he desires, especially in supermarkets with 10.000's of items.

 Relevant signage and navigational aids positioned throughout the shop ensure that he finds the products that meet his needs.
 These messages should be short, simple, direct, readable in just a few seconds, easy to digest for the shopper brain.

 2. Products sell products

 The focus of the browser-shopper is always on the physical product.